Born Detroit, Michigan 1926

 Foreign Languages:

-Nederlands, Français, Deutsch, Русский
+Nederlands, Français, Deutsch

 Programming Languages:

-Fortran, C, Z80 Assembly, HTML
+C, Z80 Assembly, HTML

 Politics

-Father: FDR Democrat; Mother: Labor Zionist, (knew Golda Meir)
+I am a born and bred liberal Father: FDR Democrat; Mother: Labor Zionist, (knew Golda Meir)

 Work Experience